emard/LibXSVF-ESP/README.md

 SPIFFS filesystem read (byte at a time) is becoming slow.
 Good speed is achived only with about 8K buffered reads.

+Buffering introduced, but now there's corruption!
+Lowered buffer to 254 byte, now it seems no corruption but I'm not sure if bistream works either.